Decision Date: February 16, 2011

+Each Appellant is a guide outfitter operating in a specific territory within the Skeena Region.
 Under the Wildlife Act, non-resident hunters may hunt for big game only if guided by a licensed guide outfitter, and only within the territory in which the guide is permitted to operate.
 Section 60 of the Act authorizes managers to issue species quotas to guide outfitters as a condition of their annual guide outfitter licence.
 In addition, managers issue species allocations that cover multi-year periods.
 The quotas and allocations limit the number of each species that may be harvested by the guides’ clients over the period specified.
 The multi-year allocations allow a guide to exceed the annual quota by a set number, but that number then counts against the multi-year allocation.
-The multi-year allocations give guide outfitters some flexibility in their annual harvests, and are used for harvest planning purposes.
+The multi-year allocations give guide outfitters flexibility in their annual harvests, and are used for harvest planning purposes.
 In 2007, the province adopted a new harvest allocation policy which, in subsequent years, led to reduced annual quotas and multi-year allocations for some guide outfitters.
-In part, it was the Manager’s application of that policy that led to the appeal.
+In part, it was the Manager’s application of that policy that led to the appeals.

 The Manager submitted that the quotas and allocations should be confirmed.
-In support of the Manager’s submissions, the Ministry’s wildlife biologist for the Skeena Region explained how he estimated big game populations for the Region, and applied models and calculations to determine species quotas and allocations.
-In response to Dr. Hatler’s evidence, the wildlife biologist acknowledged that he used “soft” and “stale dated” information when estimating populations of the species of interest, and he agreed with Dr. Hatler’s recommendations regarding an alternative approach that could address Mr. Collingwood’s concerns will also addressing resident hunters’ interests.
+In support of the Manager’s submissions, the Ministry’s wildlife biologist for the Skeena Region explained how he estimated moose populations within the guides’ territories, and applied models and calculations to determine each guide’s quota and allocation.